akornsys-rdi/pcbid-tools/README.md

 ./pcbid-generator --author-name 'Foobar Inc' --country ZZ --project-name 'Foobar Project' --module 1 --release 1 --date 2020-04-11 -r -q | dmtxwrite -m 10 -d 10 -s s -o pcbid-dm.png
 ```

-### Algorithm-test
+### PCBID Algorithm Test

-`algorithm-test` was originally created to test the dispersion of different hash transformation algorithms.
+`pcbid-algorith-test` was originally created to test the dispersion of different hash transformation algorithms.
 It currently implements the step-by-step process of creating the identifier from a hash.
 It can be used to manually generate an identifier field from a hash, or to check the results of each step in creating your own tools.

 It does not generate the hash from a text string, so it has to be generated beforehand.
 On GNU/Linux systems it can be generated using: